cq-pandora/projects/services/parser/README.md

 User dependant paths.
 Output dirs trees will be created if they does not exist

-- unity_sprite_splitter - should be set to CQ decompiler path.
-As it uses TK2D library, it is not included as well for licensing issues.
-You can contact me to get this project via discord or telegram @truelecter

 **images-collections.json**

 Optionally, add supported sprites collections or portraits to parse.
 Format is `"folder": ["glob relative to paths.game_cache_path/files/Assets/"]`